 To what do these seventy oxen correspond?
 They correspond to the seventy nations of the world.
 Why is one single ox brought [on Shemini Atzeret]?
 To represent a singular nation.
 It is analogous to a human king who said to his servants to arrange a huge feast.
 On the last day of the feast, he said to his beloved, "Make a small meal so that I shall enjoy your company."

-to R. Elazar, the single ox sacrificed on Shemini Atzeret
+According to R. Elazar, the single ox sacrificed on Shemini Atzeret represents

 At first glance, this korban seems totally inappropriate for Rosh Hashana.
 As we noted, Rosh Hashana corresponds to a cosmic event, not a Jewish one.
 This observation leads us to the conclusion that for some reason, the Jew celebrates Rosh Hashana in a unique manner, specifically as a Jew, not only as a human being.

 Before attempting to determine what the unique Jewish angle on Rosh Hashana is, let us consider another related issue.
 Why do we feast on Rosh Hashana?
 Isn’t it a day of judgement?
 Wouldn’t fasting be a more appropriate response?
 And yet, we find in Nechemia (8:10) that the people are told to feast and drink, “for today is holy to the Lord.”
 How can finite man rejoice on Rosh Hashana when standing in judgement before Hashem?
 What exactly are the Jews called upon to celebrate?